Contact us 0300 303 3989

 • It’s permanent (very difficult to reverse).

-• Long acting reversible contraception is just as effective and reversible with some benefits such as lighter or no periods.
+• Long-acting reversible contraception is just as effective and reversible with some benefits such as lighter or no periods.

 • Small risk of complications through surgery.